algorithmiaio/dev-center/_pages/algorithm-development/languages/java.md

 If you use <code>@ReturnsJson</code> but don't return a valid JSON string, your algorithm will return a JSON parsing error.
 {: .notice-info}

+### Working with directories

+While running, algorithms have access to a temporary filesystem located at `/tmp`, the contents of which do not persist across calls to the algorithm.
+While the Data API allows you to get the contents of the files you want to work with as JSON, a string, or raw bytes, in some cases you might need your algorithm to read and write files locally.
+This can be useful as a temporary location to store files downloaded from Hosted Data, such as raw data for processing or models to be loaded into your algorithms.
+It can also be used to write new files before uploading them via the Data API.

+For reference, [this gist](https://gist.github.com/StephanieKim/56af1aeb6dcd895e2c914bad8c35876c) provides an example of iterating over data in a directory, processing it, and writing new data to a file, while [this template for ALBERT and Tensorflow](https://algorithmia.com/algorithms/asli/albert_template/source) provides an example of using the `/tmp` directory to load a model.

 ### Writing files for the user to consume